Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Conclusion

 \section{Conclusion}

-In this paper, we have described time-series monitoring of ice in selected Swiss lakes, based on MODIS optical satellite images.
-On the one hand, we have tried to push the limits of MODIS data for the analysis of small-to-medium sized lakes, and have shown that even for such high-Alpine lakes it is possible to derive meaningful correlations between the 20-winter LIP trends and climate data.
-On the other hand, we have confirmed that a dedicated ML scheme maps lake ice more accurately than classical index- and threshold-based approaches.
+In this paper, we reported results for selected lakes in Southeastern Switzerland, where we have retrieved lake ice phenology based on MODIS optical image time series.
+On the one hand, we have shown that, even for small high-Alpine lakes, ice cover can be derived from low spatial resolution MODIS data; and that lake ice phenology retrieved in this manner over 20 years exhibits meaningful correlations with climate data.
+On the other hand, we have confirmed that a dedicated machine learning scheme maps lake ice more accurately than the classical index- and threshold-based approaches.

-As expected, our results point towards later freeze-up (FUS at a rate of 0.23 d/a for lake Sils, respectively 0.45 d/a for Silvaplana and FUE at a rate of 0.31 d/a for lake Sils, respectively 0.38 d/a for Silvaplana), earlier break-up (BUS: -0.46 d/a for lake Sils, respectively -0.51 d/a for Silvaplana and BUE: -0.32 d/a for lake Sils, respectively -0.45 d/a for Silvaplana) and decreasing freeze duration (ICD: -0.55 d/a for lake Sils, respectively -0.9 d/a for Silvaplana and CFD: -0.76 d/a for lake Sils, respectively -0.89 d/a for Silvaplana).
+As expected, our results point towards later freeze-up (\textit{freeze-up start} at a rate of $0.23$ d/a for lake Sils, respectively $0.45$ d/a for Silvaplana and \textit{freeze-up end} at a rate of $0.31$ d/a for lake Sils, respectively $0.38$ d/a for Silvaplana), earlier break-up (\textit{break-up start}: $-0.46$ d/a for lake Sils, respectively $-0.51$ d/a for Silvaplana and \textit{break-up end}: $-0.32$ d/a for lake Sils, respectively $-0.45$ d/a for Silvaplana) and decreasing freeze duration (\textit{ice coverage duration}: $-0.55$ d/a for lake Sils, respectively $-0.90$ d/a for Silvaplana and \textit{complete freeze duration}: $-0.76$ d/a for lake Sils, respectively $-0.89$ d/a for Silvaplana).
 We also observed significant (but not surprising) correlations with climate indicators such as temperature, sunshine and precipitation.

-Our ML approach is generic and easy to apply to other sensors beyond MODIS and VIIRS (given training data).
-Importantly, the VIIRS is projected to ensure continuity well into the future, opening up the possibility to establish an even longer time-series.
-One solution for the cloud issues of optical satellites is to complement/replace them with radar observations, e.g.~Sentinel-1 SAR.
-We have done preliminary research in this direction~\citep{tom_aguilar_2020}.
-SAR-optical data fusion holds great promise, particularly in view of the GCOS requirement to monitor lake ice at $\pm$2 days temporal resolution.

-In the future, it will be interesting to cross-check and validate existing temperature-based models like ~\cite{franssen_scherrer2008} against our data-driven results.
-Beyond a simple inter-comparison, temperature measurements could be used to eliminate gross prediction errors, and to bridge temporal gaps in optical satellite image-based predictions that occur due to clouds or fog.